DanielStatistician/Explaratory-Data-Analysis-Protofolio-Project-using-Python/README.md

 Overall, barplot and line graph was used in the EDA project.
 ### Data Analysis
-In this EDA project we analyzed the datasets using Python:
+In this EDA project we analyzed the datasets using Python.
+Some of the analysis we conducted include the followings:

+To answer the first objective of the EDA project, we analyzed in the folowing ways and Canada was admitted highest number of refugees from Colombia in the span of 2012 upto 2022.
 ```
 # From which countries has Canada admitted highest number of refugees?
 df.groupby('Country-of-origin')['UNHCR-refugees'].sum().sort_values(ascending = False).head(10)

 Output:

 Country-of-origin
 Colombia                  108416
 China                      98586